luebbertevan/kikitora-internship/src/scripts/retarget_usage.md

 2. Auto-load local target reference

--   Behavior: if src/scripts/target_reference.npz exists, it is loaded.
+-   Behavior: if `target_reference.npz` exists in the same directory as `retarget.py`, it is loaded.
 If missing/invalid, falls back to default A-pose.
 -   Command: same as (1)

 3. Explicit custom target reference